 Coronavirus: Banks agree mortgage breaks and repossession deferrals amid Covid-19

-The Central bank of Ireland announced on Wednesday afternoon that it was going to allow banks to dip into their rainy day capital reserves – or what’s known as a counter-cyclical capital buffer – to keep lending flowing.
+The Central Bank announced on Wednesday afternoon that it was going to allow banks to dip into their rainy-day capital reserves.
 Photograph: Brian Lawless/PA Wire

 The heads of the State’s five banks vowed in a meeting with the Minister for Finance on Wednesday to defer legal proceedings and repossessions against borrowers in default and extend payment holidays to homeowners and businesses hit by the economic crisis sparked by Covid-19.